Joachim Helbig

 Joachim Helbig (10 September 1915 – 5 October 1985) was a German bomber pilot during World War II.
-He joined the Luftwaffe in 1936 and served almost all of his career with Demonstration Wing 1 (Lehrgeschwader 1 (LG 1)).
+He joined the Luftwaffe in 1936, and served almost all of his career with Demonstration Wing 1 (Lehrgeschwader 1 (LG 1)).
 With his unit, he participated in the Invasion of Poland, the Norwegian Campaign, the Battles of the Netherlands, Belgium, France and Britain in 1939–40.
 For his contributions in these campaigns, Helbig received the Knight's Cross of the Iron Cross in late 1940.
-He was then transferred to the Mediterranean theater where he bombed Malta, the British Mediterranean Fleet and flew in support of the Afrika Korps.
+He was then transferred to the Mediterranean theatre where he bombed Malta, the British Mediterranean Fleet and flew in support of the Afrika Korps.
 Helbig received the Knight's Cross of the Iron Cross with Oak Leaves and Swords in late 1942 for the support of Field Marshal Erwin Rommel's 1942 summer offensive.

 He was then banned from further combat flying and was assigned to the staff of the General of Bombers, the senior officer responsible for the Luftwaffe's bomber force.
 In August 1943 the ban was revoked and Helbig was appointed commander of LG 1 which was then operating against the Allied forces in Italy.
-In June 1944, he and LG 1 were transferred to France after the Invasion of Normandy.
+In June 1944, he and LG 1 were transferred to France after Operation Overlord.
 In early 1945, LG 1 was transferred to the Eastern Front and Helbig was tasked to destroy the bridges over the Oder.
 He surrendered to the American forces at the end of the war in May.
 After the war, Helbig pursued a civilian career; he died in 1985.